 It’s not always clear when you should go to the emergency room or when you should wait, but making the right decision can sometimes mean the difference between life or death.

-Other symptoms that warrant a trip to the ER include:
+Symptoms that warrant a trip to the ER include:

 Call 911 immediately if you have chest pain that is crushing or squeezing and is accompanied by any of the following symptoms: